boginw/P5/report/Identifying Actors.md

 #### The Users

-In many circumstances, the drivers and the passangers of the car are the victims of injury during a car accident.
+In many circumstances, the drivers and the passengers of the car are the victims of injury during a car accident.
 As injury inarguably is an undesirable result, which is why the users are also considered an actor.
 Given a fully autonomous car, the user focuses on other things whilst in transit.
 Essentially, this frees the user from spending time on driving.

 [^vejdirektoratet]: http://www.vejdirektoratet.dk/DA/om-os/nyheder-og-presse/nyheder/Sider/F%C3%A6rre-dr%C3%A6bte-i-trafikken-i-2017---men-fortsat-for-mange.aspx